OpenForest4D/multi-temporal-lidar-forestry/README.md

 ### Step 2:  Differencing of the Canopy Height Model and other raster products

-*  Compute pixel‑wise change between two dates to detect growth or disturbances to the forest.
+*  Compute pixel‑wise change between two two lidar acquisitions to detect change to the forest canopy.
 * **Notebook:**
-  `notebooks/differencing_script.ipynb` loads rasters representing lidar data from different acqusitions from two folders, calculates difference, and exports the difference GeoTIFF files.
+  `notebooks/differencing_script.ipynb` loads rasters representing lidar data from different acqusitions from two folders, calculates difference, and exports the difference as GeoTIFF files.
 * **Output:** (CHM) `CHM_Difference.tif` for each tile.